enioka-Haute-Couture/jqm/doc/webservice.md

 ﻿# Web Service Client API

-**Client API** is the name of the API offered to the end users of JQM: it allows to interact with running jobs, oferring operations such as creating a new execution request, cancelling a request, viewing all currently running jobs, etc.
+**Client API** is the name of the API offered to the end users of JQM: it allows to interact with running jobs, offering operations such as creating a new execution request, cancelling a request, viewing all currently running jobs, etc. Read [client API](client.md) before this chapter, as it gives the definition of many terms used here as well as the general way to use clients.

 The main client API is the Hibernate Client API, which runs directly against the JQM central database.
 As JQM is database centric, finding jobs to run by polling the database, this is most efficient.
 However, this API has a serious drawback: it forces the user of the API to